EthanStandel/solid-joystick/README.md

   /* default: 0 */
   throttleEventsBy?: number;

+  /**
+   * enables gamepad support, great for if you want your application to support a virtual joystick and a hardware joystick *
+   * WARNING: the Gamepad API requires polling which can severely limit performance of the surrounding application *
+   * default: undefined (which disables the feature) **/ enableGamepadSupport?: boolean | Partial<GamepadSupportOptions>;

   /* native props which are passed forward to the "base" element (the bounding element) */ baseProps?: Omit<JSX.HTMLAttributes<HTMLDivElement>, "style" | "ref"> & {
     style?: JSX.CSSProperties;